Groundswell Farm Business Incubator Program

 Through the Incubator Program, beginning farmers can develop the three-year track record needed to secure a low-interest loan from USDA Farm Service Agency or another lender, which may enable them to expand their enterprise when the time is right.

 Groundswell’s Incubator Program reflects our commitment to creating opportunities for farmers from economically and socially disadvantaged groups.
-People of color, New Americans and veterans are three groups of potential farmers who often have significant barriers to getting started in farming.
-Although we consider all applicants to the program, in order to build a more diverse farming community we prioritize admission to the Incubator Program for these groups.
+People of color and New Americans, including refugees, are groups of potential farmers who often have significant barriers to getting started in farming.
+Although we consider all applicants to the program, in order to build a more diverse farming community we prioritize admission to the Incubator Program for these farmers.

 Learn more about the benefits and requirements of the Incubator Farm Program and apply to be an Incubator Farmer.